cristian-sima/Wisply/README.md

   `sudo netstat -tap | grep mysql`
   You will see a list of details regarding the service such as port, process id

-## Install the application
+### Install the application

 Wisply comes with a special installer which helps you to quickly set up and run the application.
 In order to use the installer, make sure you have installed the MySQL server (see above)

 These steps will help you to use the installer

-1. Open a termiknal
+1. Open a terminal window
 2. Type `cd /the/path/to/Wisply/directory/` where *path/to/Wisply/directory* is the path on your server to the Wisply directory
 3. We need to allow the installer to execute.
 Type `chmod u+x install/installer.sh`
 4. Type `chmod u+x install`